Accelo/docs/source/includes/endpoints/_purchases.md

 | creator_id |
 | affiliation_id |

 ##### Searching

 This request supports the [`_search`](#configuring-the-response-searching) parameter to search over teh following fields:

 | Field |
 |:-|
 | title |

 #### Handling the Response

-The response will be a list of [purchases](#the-purchase-object-beta)) with their default fields and any additional fields requested through `_fields`, and displayed according to any pagination parameters, filters, or searches used.
+The response will be a list of [purchases](#the-purchase-object) with their default fields and any additional fields requested through `_fields`, and displayed according to any pagination parameters, filters, or searches used.

-### Count Purchases (Beta)
+### Count Purchases
 `GET /purchases/count`

 ```http